Tumult97/Obsidian-Files/Reviews/Magi.md

 One last thing i can add is a problem i fully understand and how its hard to overcome.
 Sometimes i feel like your mind is running so fast around that you find is difficult to articulate the point you are trying to make.
 I think you know this as well.
 You do try catch yourself and try a different approach of explaining.
 You could try a fidget toy while trying to explain things.
 I find it helps. its adds a little more processing in your brain and forces your to slow down a little.

-Any item above that i said 'not sure to is because either I didn't see the contrary first (like dealing with the customer) or something where i know you do it but i think you are slowly improving.
+Any item above that i said 'not sure' to is because either I didn't see the contrary first (like dealing with the customer) or something where i know you do it but i think you are slowly improving.
 I know you upskill especially while doing tickets like with ELSA.

+We have many more months with BAW and i cannot wait